OG-Hunter/seditiontracker.github.io-/docs/_suspects/stacy-hager.md

 courthouse:
 raid:
 perpwalk:
-quote: 'We opted to scale the wall'
+quote: "We opted to scale the wall"
 title: Stacy Hager charged on May 29th, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack